 Withdrawing an opt-out means that the EP would then fall within the jurisdiction of the UPC for any subsequent actions.
-Once an opt-out has been withdrawn it is not possible to opt out that EP again.
+Once an opt-out has been withdrawn it will not be possible to opt out that EP again.

 What are the effects of opting out my patent?